-Fiber cement siding from manufacturers like Certainteed, James Hardie and Nichiha can be a great way to enhance the appearance of a new or existing home.
+Fiber cement siding from manufacturers like James Hardie can be a great way to enhance the appearance of a new or existing home.
 It is solid like real wood, can be painted in an endless number of different siding colors, and stands up to many elements.

 However, installing fiber cement siding can present many challenges.
-If not properly installed, fiber cement can look wavy on the wall or be more susceptible to damage, just to name a few potential problems.
-You are making a big investment in your home when you decide to buy fiber cement siding; make sure you or your contractor follow these basic tips for installing fiber cement siding to ensure ?your siding will look its best for years to come.
+If not properly installed, fiber cement can look wavy on the wall or be more susceptible to damage.
+You are making a big investment in your home when you decide to buy fiber cement siding; make sure you or your contractor follow these basic tips for installing fiber cement siding to ensure your siding will look its best for years to come.

 This is by far the most important tip to remember.
 Each manufacturer's instructions based on their specific best practices.
 Deviating from their written instructions could potentially void your warranty, so following their outlined steps is critical.
 Make sure that you fully understand any departures that are made from your manufacturer's instructions and check with them if you are unsure.

 Before you begin installing the fiber cement siding, make sure the wall is prepared properly to avoid potential issues later.
 Are there large obstructions that need to be removed?
 Is the home improperly flashed around the windows, doors and other openings?
 Does your manufacturer require a weather resistive barrier (WRB)?
 These are just a few things that you want to make sure are addressed before starting.
 Refer to your manufacturer's instructions to ensure all necessary steps are taken before installing.

 All the elements of a siding job are designed to work together for a beautiful finished appearance and high quality performance.
 The type of nails, trim materials, etc. that are used can affect the fiber cement siding.
 Make sure that if substitute materials are used they appropriately fit within your manufacturer's installation guidelines.